Wonderfully light and fluffy paleo pumpkin pancakes are made with pumpkin, eggs, and just a touch of coconut flour.

 Is this a healthy recipe?

-If you have leftover paleo pumpkin pancakes, store them, once completely cooled, in the fridge in a sealed container.
+If you have leftover, store them, once completely cooled, in the fridge in a sealed container.
 You can keep them up to 4 days.
 Reheat them in the microwave on 50% power, 10 seconds per pancake.

 More tasty and healthy pumpkin recipes